rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-018/index.md

 Version 0.3 was released this month and brought some highly-requested features:

-- A new hashmap implementation using perfect hashing to decrease memory usage and fix portability issues
+- A new hashmap implementation using perfect hashing to decrease memory usage and fix portability issues.
-- The `Unarchive` trait to enable more traditional data deserialization for archived types
+- The `Unarchive` trait to enable more traditional data deserialization for archived types.
-- Improved validation performance
+- Improved validation performance.
-- Better error messages and API ergonomics
+- Better error messages and API ergonomics.
-- A [book][rkyv-book] with more narrative documentation on architecture and internals
+- A [book][rkyv-book] with more narrative documentation on architecture and internals.
-- More tests and realistic benchmarks against other popular serialization frameworks
+- More tests and realistic benchmarks against other popular serialization frameworks.

 The next update will be [v0.4][rkyv-v0.4] and is on the way soon with a release date around mid-February.